 The government of Nepal decided to lift the ban on issuing On-Arrival Visa to foreign tourists citing that the coronavirus cases have now shrunk rapidly.
 Further, they have stated that the number of vaccinated people around the world has been on the rise posing less threats of infection in the country.

 The government of Nepal has stated that COVID-19 has impacted tourism the most in Nepal since the sector is tremendously important to the livelihoods of the locals.
-In the past two years, the pandemic caused the shutting down of businesses like travel agencies, tour guides, and teahouses in the mountain regions.
+In the past two and a half years, the pandemic caused the shutting down of businesses like travel agencies, tour guides, and teahouses in the mountain regions.
 Due to this, the loss borne by tourism alone has crippled the country and driven hundreds of thousands of citizens into unemployment and poverty.
-With high hopes of bouncing back early, the government of Nepal after several discussions with stakeholders, has now permitted international travelers to enter and open up the tourism industry.
+With high hopes of bouncing back early, the government of Nepal has now permitted all international travelers to enter Nepal.

 Can I enter Nepal if I have received only a single dose of COVID-19 vaccine?

-Now that Nepal is welcoming international visitors, we look forward to an effortless step of sustaining livelihoods that depend solely on tourism.
+Now that Nepal has already begun welcoming international visitors, we look forward to an effortless step of sustaining livelihoods that depend solely on tourism.
 We are hopeful to fall back on track and get back the jobs of hundreds of thousands of people who are now out of work, who have no income and who are already poverty-stricken.